Hello World Examples

 |

-![]() User Manual [Previous] [Next] Hello World ExamplesAs is customary when introducing a new language, here are some 'hello world' examples for Umple.
+User Manual [Previous] [Next] Hello World ExamplesAs is customary when introducing a new language, here are some 'hello world' examples for Umple.
+The first two examples demonstrate executable Umple programs with embedded Java main programs.
 Load these examples into UmpleOnline by clicking on the links.
-Then generate Java code by clicking on the 'Generate' button.
-Next click on the 'download zip file' link and run 'javac' on the result or else compile it in Eclipse.
-First example below: This looks identical to how a Java 'hello world' example would look, illustrating a key feature of Umple: Umple adds features to existing languages: Code in the original language can and does remain the same.
+The click 'Execute It' to see the output.
+Or generate Java code by clicking on the 'Generate It' button; then click on the 'download zip file' link and run 'javac' on the result, followed by 'java' on the resulting class file.
+About the first example below: This contains just Java code and is the same as a plain Java program; it illustrates a key feature of Umple: Umple adds features to existing languages: Code in the original language can and does remain the same.
 Umple just replaces and simplifies some (or a lot) of it.
-Second example below: This shows some very simple features of Umple: An attribute, an association, a generalization, some Java methods and the mixin capability:
+About the second example below: This shows some very simple features of Umple: An attribute, an association, a generalization, some Java methods and the mixin capability: